M0Rph3U56031769/training-search/README.md

 just a small practice for selenium and java

 # How to use as a library?
-Just create a .jar file, and import it as dependency in your project.
+Just create a .jar file or download the JAR file(link above), and import it as dependency in your project.

 # Usage exapmle